backstage/backstage/packages/core-app-api/api-report.md

 export { ConfigReader };

 // Warning: (ae-forgotten-export) The symbol "PrivateAppImpl" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createApp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createApp(options?: AppOptions): PrivateAppImpl;

-// Warning: (ae-missing-release-tag) "defaultConfigLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const defaultConfigLoader: AppConfigLoader;

-// Warning: (ae-missing-release-tag) "ErrorAlerter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class ErrorAlerter implements ErrorApi {
   constructor(alertApi: AlertApi, errorApi: ErrorApi);